solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample/report/analysis_report.md

 ## Strict nifH Tree

 The strict single-dominant FASTA was aligned with MAFFT.
-The alignment contained 1,802 sequences and 1,061 alignment columns.
+The alignment contained 1,802 sequences (1,061 bs).
 IQ-TREE inferred a maximum-likelihood tree using ModelFinder and ultrafast bootstrap.
 The best-fit model by BIC was GTR+F+R9.
 The tree output is [nifH_clean5_strict_single_dominant.treefile](../result/trees/nifH_clean5_strict_single_dominant.treefile), and the IQ-TREE report is [nifH_clean5_strict_single_dominant.iqtree](../result/trees/nifH_clean5_strict_single_dominant.iqtree).